 One method for increasing reliability is to implement Electrical Maintenance Safety Devices (EMSDs) such as infrared windows, ultrasound ports, voltage detection ports and on-line monitoring to allow energized electrical maintenance tasks to be completed safely and efficiently.

-Top: Field Installation of IR windows using provided templates and a Jigsaw.
-Bottom: First panel fitted with an IR window.
+Figure 1: Field Installation of IR windows using provided templates and a Jigsaw

 A consulting agency recently completed the supply of IR windows to the main data center for a national discount clothing and home goods retailer.
 With some initial advice and assistance from the agency, the data center personnel were able to select, site, and install several IR windows.
 These windows allow the data center team to see the critical wire terminations in multiple sections from the rear of their 2000 A, 480 V main switchgear.
 The agency and the data center team chose 12-inch rectangular IR windows for this application due to their large viewing area and installation flexibility.